department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/abbreviations-and-acronyms.md

 - **After first mention:** TSGLI

 __Exceptions for page titles and meta title tags__

 If the spelled out term is too long for easy scanning in the page title (H1) or to fit within the character count for [meta title tags](https://design.va.gov/content-style-guide/seo), it's okay to use only the acronym for the page title.
 Just define it in the first mention in body copy, using the spelled out term with the acronym in parentheses.

-- Note that there may be cases where for SEO purposes or to use the term that Veterans are more familiar with, we might use the spelled out term in page titles.
+- Note: There may be cases where for SEO purposes or to use the term that Veterans are more familiar with, we might use the spelled out term in page titles.
+In general, default to using the term that Veterans recognize better.

-__Example__
+__Like this:__

 __Get free mental health care for PTSD__